serenity-js/serenity-js/documentation/website/src/handbook/thinking-in-serenity-js/test-runners.md

 <div class="pro-tip">
     <div class="icon"><i class="fas fa-lightbulb"></i></div>
     <div class="text"><p><strong>Did you know?</strong>
-    While you could _just clone_ the original repository, creating a [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) and cloning a forked copy instead will give you a place where you can [commit](https://github.com/git-guides/git-commit) and [push](https://github.com/git-guides/git-push) your local changes for future reference.
+    While you could <em>just clone</em> the original repository, creating a <a href="https://docs.github.com/en/get-started/quickstart/fork-a-repo">fork</a> and cloning a forked copy instead will give you a place where you can <a href="https://github.com/git-guides/git-commit">commit</a> and <a href="https://github.com/git-guides/git-push">push</a> your local changes for future reference.
     </p></div>
 </div>